-A reader asks: "We've been looking at homes in Land Park, a tree-lined neighborhood of Sacramento close to downtown.
-Our real estate agent emailed us a bunch of homes for sale in Land Park and mentioned one of them was a flipper.
+Question: "We've been looking at homes in Land Park, a tree-lined neighborhood of Sacramento close to downtown.
+Our real estate agent emailed us a bunch of homes for sale there and mentioned one of them was a 'flipper.'
 She made it sound like this was something important to know.
 I know we've heard the term before, but exactly what is a flipper house?"

-Here's the 101 on flippers.
-Flippers are investors who buy a home, preferably in its original condition, at a price they hope is under market value in a desirable neighborhood.
-Then they fix it up for as little money as possible and as quickly as possible to roll it over (flip it) to the next sucker -- er, I mean unsuspecting buyer -- who comes along for a lot more money.
+Answer: Flippers are investors who buy a home — a flipper house — preferably in its original condition, at a price they hope is under market value in a desirable neighborhood.
+Then, they fix it up for as little money and as quickly as possible to flip it for the next sucker ... er, I mean unsuspecting buyer, who purchases for a lot more money.

-Remodeling a fixer and turning it over for a profit is a legal and accepted way to make money in real estate.
-However, there are other ways to do a flipper that are against the law.
+Remodeling a fixer-upper and turning it over for a profit is a legal and accepted way to make money in real estate.
+However, there are other ways to do a flipper house that are illegal.

-Flippers are attractive to buyers because they are turn-key homes -- everything is new, sparkly and fresh, including the appliances.
-If the price is in line with the comparable sales in the neighborhood, it doesn't matter, really, how much the investor originally paid for the home.
+Flippers are attractive to buyers because they are turn-key homes — everything is new, sparkly and fresh, including the appliances.
+If the price is in line with the comparable sales in the neighborhood, it really doesn't matter how much the investor originally paid for the home.

-Not pulling a permit for work requiring a permit is common and not necessarily a deal killer.
-However, there is no guarantee that the work was performed according to code if the flipper didn't obtain a permit.
+- Check with the county for permits.
+Not pulling a permit for work that requires a permit is common and not necessarily a deal-killer.
+However, there is no guarantee the work was performed according to code if the flipper didn't obtain a permit.